September/October 2020Vol.XXXIII No. 1

 Peter Fisher, Tavneet Suri

 The Ad Hoc Committee to Review MIT Gift Processes, which we call the Process Committee, was convened in mid-October 2019 by Provost Marty Schmidt.
 At the same time, Faculty Chair Rick Danheiser formed the Ad Hoc Faculty Committee on Guidelines for Outside Engagements, which we call the Principles Committee.
 Over the following 10 months, the two committees operated in parallel, with three Principles Committee members also serving on the Process Committee.
 Since principles and processes cannot, in practice, be separated, the two committees worked together, but synchronously; the issues seemed urgent enough to warrant both committees running in parallel.
-Both committees released their reports for comment to the MIT community on September 10, 20201.
+Both committees released their reports for comment to the MIT community on September 10, 2020((The two reports are available online to the MIT community: the Principles Report and the Process Report.)).

 As MIT grows, we rely more heavily on a broader range of donors and engagements for our operations and our research, especially since the proportion of our support from U.S government agencies is declining.
 MIT’s increasing reliance on these non-federal sources necessarily raises profound questions about these gifts and engagements.